 For Valentine's Day, tint whipped topping pink to cover Sue Brown's creamy dessert.
 Follow the Hanover, Indiana cook's lead and sprinkle the pie with a crushed Heath candy bar, or garnish each slice with an Oreo cookie for a fast finishing touch.

 I developed this recipe based on a popular pie served at an Atlanta restaurant.
 Everyone looks forward to this dessert at the annual Christmas party we host on our farm.
 Chocolate curls as a garnish are a nice contrast to the creamy white pie.

 My mother made this silky pie when I was a child.
 It was my father's favorite.
 The fluffy chocolate-almond filling is held in a thin chocolate shell.
 Be warned, it is so rich that you should only take a sliver.—Jamie Burkhart, Windsor, Missouri

-We've all seen peanut butter pies, so why not kick it up a notch and try a Nutella pie?
-This luscious dessert is just fabulous.
-I sometimes add sliced bananas on top of the crust and then spoon the Nutella mixture over them for a Banana Hazelnut Cream Pie.—Anna Smith, North Salt Lake, Utah
+We've all seen peanut butter pies, so I kick it up a notch with Nutella pie!
+This silky dessert is just fabulous.
+I sometimes add sliced bananas on top of the crust and then spoon the Nutella mixture over them for a Banana Hazelnut Cream Pie. —Anna Smith, North Salt Lake, Utah